 Preference shares, which are mandatorily redeemable on a specific date, are classified as liabilities.
-The dividends on these preference shares are recognised in the income statement as interest expense.
+The dividends on these preference shares are recognised in the statement of profit or loss as interest expense.

 1.8 Tax

 Current tax assets and liabilities